Needlesslord/Research-Project-Installer/docs/README.md

 To continue learning about installers, I propose that you do those exercises on these other installers, which are [WiX Toolset](https://en.wikipedia.org/wiki/) and [Inno Setup](https://jrsoftware.org/isinfo.php).

 - **Inno Setup** is a free installer for Windows programs.
-[Here](https://jrsoftware.org/isinfo.php#features) you can see its features, from where I will highlight the support they offer, the creation of a single EXE and customizable setup types, as well as uninstall capabilities, shortcuts, multilingual, supports encrypted and passwarded installs as well as digital signs, and its full source code is available from [GitHub](https://github.com/jrsoftware/issrc).
+[Here](https://jrsoftware.org/isinfo.php#features) you can see its features, from where I will highlight the support they offer, the creation of a single EXE and customizable setup types, as well as uninstall capabilities, shortcuts, multilingual, supports encrypted and passworded installs as well as digital signs, and its full source code is available from [GitHub](https://github.com/jrsoftware/issrc).
 [Here](https://jrsoftware.org/ishelp/) you will find its documentation.
 [Here](https://jrsoftware.org/files/is/license.txt) you can read the license.

     + Here you have some tutorials with Inno Setup:
       - [YouTube: How To Create Setup File Using Inno Setup Compiler](https://www.youtube.com/watch?v=Gzx-WeJ6CNo)